This Rosemary Roast Turkey recipe is a failsafe method for a roasted turkey. Nothing but a super juicy turkey with a crispy exterior.

 - 17-18 lbs turkey

-24 to 72 hours before cooking the turkey, ready a bucket, cooler, etc. to brine the turkey.
-I ended up using a smaller (brand new just so no one is weirded out here) garbage bin.
+24 to 72 hours before cooking the turkey, ready a bucket, cooler, etc. to brine the turkey (post above to tips on how to house a large turkey that is in a brine)

-- Place turkey, brine mixture, and remaining (cold) water in container.
-Refrigerate until ready to use.
-I had to remove 1 shelf to fit the turkey.
+Place turkey, brine mixture, and remaining (cold) water in container.
+Refrigerate (or keep very cold) until ready to use.

-- Place a ring of aluminum foil (take a very large piece of aluminum foil and roll into a snake like length and then make a ring out of it) in the bottom of your large roasting pan.
+Place a ring of aluminum foil (take a very large piece of aluminum foil and roll into a snake like length and then make a ring out of it) in the bottom of your large roasting pan.
 Alternatively, if you're an adult with a proper roasting pan with a v-shaped rack use that.
-I'm apparently still too child-like to own most cooking appliances and had to go the foil route.

 Happy Thanksgiving everyone!